xoidlabs/xoid/readme.md

   </a>
 </p>

-**xoid** is a state-management library.
-Biggest aim of **xoid** is to unify the patterns of global state and local component state in a single API.
-This API has a small surface area and it's composed of building blocks for creating advanced state management patterns.**X** in its name denotes inspiration from great projects such as Redu**X**, Mob**X** and **X**state.
+**xoid** is a framework-agnostic state management library. **X** in its name  denotes inspiration from great projects such as Redu**X**, Mob**X** and **X**state.
+It was designed with emphasis on simplicity and scalability.

-**xoid** is only **0.8kB** gzipped.
-Things like computed values, transient updates, and async stuff are possible out of the box, without the addition of middlewares or any other library.
 It has extensive Typescript support.

+**xoid** is lightweight (1 kB gzipped), but quite powerful.
+Its composed of building blocks for building advanced state managament patterns.
+One of the biggest aims of **xoid** is to unify global state, local component state, and finite state machines in a single API.
+While doing all these, it also aims to keep itself simple and approachable enough for newcomers.
+More features are explained below, and the [documentation website](https://xoid.dev/).

 To install, run the following command: